ecosoft-odoo/budgeting/budget_activity/readme/USAGE.rst

-To used this module you have to configued Budget Activity and Budget Activity Group first.
+To used this module you have to configued Budget Activity first.

 #.
-Go to Budgeting > Configurations > Budget Activity
+Go to Budgeting > Activity > Budget Activity
 #.
-Create new activity and match with Account > Save
+Create new activity, select a KPI (if you want to group it) and match the activity to an account.
 #.
-On invoice lines, User can select Activity field and it will auto change account to match with Activity

-How to configure an Activity Group with a MIS Builder:
+Add a `Keyword` if you need to search for other words to show this activity.
+For example, the activity name is `Activity1` and the keywords are `Ticket` and `Transportation`.
+In the Activity field, the user can search for the name `Ticket` to see the activity `Activity1`.
 #.
-Go to Invoicing > Configuration > MIS Reporting > MIS Report Templates
+Go to Budgeting > Configurations > Budget Template
 #.
-Choose you template that you would to see report by activity group
-#. check 'Is Activity'
-#. create new KPI line and select Activity Group field
+Create new template or use old template (if you have).
 #.
-It will generate expression related with activity group > Save

-Then, you can test by create new bills and view your report.
+When you select a KPI, it will automatically select the corresponding activity and account.
+If you haven't set up an activity in the KPI, you can select the activity and it will automatically select the corresponding account.

+In the usage window, you will see a new field called "Activity" where the user can select from a list of options.
+The system will then match the selected activity to the corresponding account that has been set up.